-The New York State Department of Health source water Assessment of the supply's raw water source under the state's Source Water Assessment or of the supply's raw water source under the state's Source Water Assessment orgram (SWAP).
+The New York State Department of Health completed a draft Source Water Assessment of the supply's raw water sources under the state's Source Water Assessment Program (SWAP).
 The purpose of this program is to compile, organize, and evaluate information regarding possible and actual threats to the quality of public water supply (PWS) sources.
 It is important to note that source water assessment reports estimate the potential for untreated drinking water sources to be impacted by contamination.
 These reports do not address the safety or quality of treated finished potable tap water.
 The Great Lakes' watershed is exceptionally large and too big for a detailed evaluation in the SWAP.
-General drinking water concerns for public water supplies, which use these sources include: storing generated turbidity, wastewater, toxic sediments, shipping related spills and problems associated with exotic species (e.g. zebra mussels - intake clogging and taste and odor problems).
-The SWAP is based on the analysis of the contaminant inventory compiled for the drainage areas deemed most likely to impact drinking water quality at this public water sup-ply's raw water intakes.
-Separate assessments were completed for the Lake Erie source.
+General drinking water concerns for public water supplies, which use these sources include; storm generated turbidity, wastewater, toxic sediments, shipping related spills, and problems associated with exotic species (e.g. zebra mussels - intake clogging and taste and odor problems).
+The SWAP is based on the analysis of the contaminant inventory compiled for the drainage areas deemed most likely to impact drinking water quality at this public water supply's raw water intakes.
+Separate assessments were completed for the Lake Erie source and the Niagara River source.
 The assessment found a moderate susceptibility to contamination for the Lake Erie source.
-The amount of agricultural land in the assessment area results in elevated potential of disinfection byproduct precursors and pesitides contamination.
-While there are some potential of disinfection byproduct precursors and pesticides contamination.
+The amount of agricultural land in the assessment area results in elevated potential of disinfection byproduct precursors and pesticides contamination.
 While there are some facilities present, permitted discharges do not likely represent an important threat to source water quality based on their density in the assessment area.
-There is also noteworthy contamination. susceptibility associated with other discrete contaminants or and these facility lypes includes susceptibility associated with other discrete contaminants ources and these facility lypes includes landfills.
+There is also noteworthy contamination susceptibility associated with other discrete contaminant sources, and these facility types include: landfills.
 The assessment found an elevated susceptibility to contamination for the Niagara River source.
-The amount of agricultural (and to a lesser extent residential) lands in the assessment area results in elevated potential for microbials, disinfection byproduct precursors and pesticides also containination.
+The amount of agricultural (and to a lesser extent residential) lands in the assessment area results in elevated potential for microbials, disinfection byproduct precursors, and pesticides contamination.
 There is also a high density of sanitary wastewater discharges, which results in elevated susceptibility for all contaminant categories.
 Non-sanitary wastewater discharges may also contribute to contamination.
-There is also considerable contamination susceptibility associated with other discrete contaminants in the is also unable table of information succeptionity associate inactive hazardous waste sites, landfills, Resource Conservation and Recovery Act facilities and Toxics Release Inventory facilities.
+There is also considerable contamination susceptibility associated with other discrete contaminant sources, and these facility types include: chemical bulk storage, inactive hazardous waste sites, landfills, Resource Conservation and Recovery Act facilities and Toxics Release Inventory facilities.